Trézéguet (Egyptian footballer)

-He began his career with Al Ahly, breaking into the first team at the age of 18 and helping them win the 2012 CAF Champions League and 2013 CAF Champions League.
-In 2015, he joined Belgian team Anderlecht and the move was later made permanent.
+Trézéguet began his career with Al Ahly, breaking into the first team at the age of 18 and helping them win the 2012 CAF Champions League and 2013 CAF Champions League.
+In 2015, he joined Belgian team Anderlecht, and the move was later made permanent.
 However, he struggled to establish himself in the first team and spent the following two seasons on loan, first with fellow Belgian side Mouscron and later Turkish side Kasımpaşa.
 With Kasımpaşa, he became the highest scoring Egyptian player in the Turkish top flight in a single season which prompted the club to make the transfer permanent in 2018.

 Having represented Egypt at under-20 and under-23 level, Trézéguet made his full debut for the Egyptian senior side in 2014 at the age of 19 in a friendly against Kenya.
 He was named in Egypt's squad for the 2018 FIFA World Cup, playing in all three group matches.
-To date, he has made over 50 appearances for his country's national team, scoring 8 goals.
+To date, he has made over 80 appearances for his country's national team, scoring 22 goals.